SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/num.md

 sidebar_label: num
 ---

-The `num` operator converts a field to a floating point number.
-Using num in a query is useful for sorting results by number instead of alphabetically, which is the default.
+The `num` operator converts a field to a *double* value (64-bit IEEE 754 double-precision floating-point number), which is twice as accurate as a float value (32-bit IEEE 754 single-precision floating-point number).
+Using `num` in a query is useful for sorting results by number instead of alphabetically, which is the default.

 ## Syntax